 Trusting the care of your loved ones to strangers is often a harrowing decision, but it’s one that sometimes needs to be made.
 When we place one of our family members in a long-term care facility, we expect they will receive the respect and care they deserve to live a high quality of life.
-Unfortunately, negligent facilities and employees may choose to abuse their residents in a number of ways and for a number of reasons.
-Those reasons, however, are never any excuse for mistreating someone.
+Unfortunately, negligent facilities and employees may not be able to offer that care.
+When this occurs, your loved one’s health is severely affected, and their life could be put in danger.
+While there are many reasons why nursing home abuse and neglect may happen, there is never any excuse for mistreating someone.

 National Nursing Home Abuse Facts and Statistics

 Currently in the United States, nearly 15 percent of the population consists of people who are 65 years of age or older.
 By 2050, however, the National Center on Elder Abuse (NCEA) predicts that percentage will double to more than 80 million individuals.
 18 million of those people will be aged 85 and over.
 Because of this, it will be crucial to have long-term care facilities that are trained and prepared to house a high number of residents.

 While there are many current nursing homes that treat their residents with the dignity and respect they deserve, there are also a significant number that abuse their residents.
 While statistics are hard to gather because most abuse cases are not reported to authorities, it is estimated that as many as five million seniors are abused annually, and nearly 25 percent of nursing home residents have experienced one instance of physical abuse in their facility.

 There are certain individuals who are more at risk of being abused in their nursing home.
 Many of those people suffer from cognitive impairments like dementia.
 Anyone who experiences little social interaction is also at risk.
 Isolation is dangerous because employees may exploit that factor when they know the senior isn’t likely to tell anyone what’s going on or may not have anyone to talk to.
 There is also a link between lower socioeconomic status and elder abuse.